- Photo Gallery

 These micro-fat grafts are harvested by gentle liposuction from the patient’s thighs, buttocks and stomach – wherever there is fat to spare.

 Once the patient has worn the BRAVA for a few weeks, the out-patient fat transfer procedure is performed.
 Fat is removed from one area of the body and meticulously injected back as hundreds of tiny individual droplets at the breast site that has been enlarged by the BRAVA expansion.
 These micro-fat grafts are harvested by gentle liposuction from the patient’s thighs, buttocks and stomach – wherever there is fat to spare.

 The transferred fat then survives within this matrix of tissue and the breast mounds are restored ‘naturally’ over the ensuing three months while the patient receives the benefit of liposuction.
 This new breast mound feels and looks like the patients’ very own but contains no breast tissue – only the transferred fat.
 Best of all, the mound has sensation, and the nipples we reconstruct look and feel normal.

 We are currently able to achieve up to a small B cup natural breast filled with your own fat with only one small outpatient fat grafting procedure.
 To attain larger breast cup sizes, the fat grafting process usually has to be repeated 2-3 times over a period of 2 – 6 months.

-With Dr. Khouri’s micro-fat grafting procedure, the patient is usually up and back to her normal life within 3 days.
-No morbidity, no foreign material, no cuts or incisions, no new scars, and the patient keeps neear-normal sensation in her breasts.
+With Dr. Khouri’s micro-fat grafting procedure, you could be back at work within 1-2 weeks, while a full recovery can be expected in 3 months.
+No morbidity, no foreign material, no cuts or incisions, no new scars, and the patient keeps near-normal sensation in her breasts.
 All our patients love the side benefit of body sculpting too.

 There are 3 traditional breast reconstruction alternatives.
 ALL involve major “open” surgery, which means muscle trauma and new scars.